 If you’ve been eating Subway chicken sandwiches thinking they are a healthier choice than fast food, you might want to rethink that strategy.

-What’s most of the remainder?
-Cheap, hormone disrupting, soy protein, confirmed by over 170 scientific studies to be problematic to health.
+What is the composition of most of the remainder?
+Cheap, hormone-disrupting, soy protein, confirmed by over 170 scientific studies to be problematic to health.